NEXT CALL FOR PROPOSALS TO BE PUBLISHED END OF MAY 2026, FOR YEAR-ROUND SURVEILLANCE 2026-2027

 The Foundation for Influenza Epidemiology seeks to support hospital-based sentinel surveillance sites that can improve our understanding of influenza epidemiology and other respiratory viruses and contribute to the WHO’s vaccine strain selection process by monitoring influenza virus circulation and hospital-associated disease burden as part of the Global Influenza Hospital Surveillance Network (GIHSN).

-We are looking for non-profit institutions with experience in hospital-based surveillance for influenza and other respiratory viruses that would be willing to participate in the GIHSN using a standardized protocol for case ascertainment and respiratory sample collection.
+We are looking for not-for-profit institutions with experience in hospital-based surveillance for influenza and other respiratory viruses that would be willing to participate in the GIHSN using a standardized protocol for case ascertainment and respiratory sample collection.

 BENEFICIARIES’ ELIGIBILITY CRITERIA

-Applicants should be non-profit institutions and will be asked to provide substantiating documentation when submitting their application.
-(See How to apply)
+Applicants should be not-for-profit institutions and will be asked to provide substantiating documentation when submitting their application.(See How to apply)

 All sites must show an excellent connection between a hospital surveillance platform and a virology laboratory in their country, allowing for influenza testing by RT-PCR and subsequent sequencing (subtype/lineage) of the positive specimens within 7 days from sample collection.